TammyGirl2015/Quizzed/README.md

 ![Navigation menu](readme-images/nav-bar-screenshot.jpg)

 * Footer
-  * This has links ot social media websites that open in new tabs.
+  * This has links to social media websites that open in new tabs.
 Icons will be accessible to the visually impaired who may be using a screen reader by the use of aria-labels.

 ![Footer menu](readme-images/footer-screenshot.jpg)